chibisnorlax/acnhfaq/index.md

 Player birthdays can only be experienced once every in-game year; TTing back to the same birthday date won't restore it, you'd have to go to a future or past year.

-### I'm in Festive season, but why are none of the cedar trees are decorated?
+### I time traveled to Festive season, but why are none of the cedar trees are decorated?
 If Isabelle didn't make an announcement about the trees being decorated, you don't have enough cedar trees.
 You need to have at least 15 cedar trees.
-Plant more, then time travel forward until you get the announcement or they are lighted up.
+Plant more, then time travel forward until you get the announcement or they are lit up.

 ### How do I time travel to farm an NPC visitor?
 If the NPC is on a weekday EXCEPT Monday: